NHSDigital/nhs-notify-web-cms/docs/README.md

 | <                                 | `&lt;`    | Less than sign    |
 | >                                 | `&gt;`    | Greater than sign |

-The above table are the main characters which could cause issues a more extensive list can be found [here](https://psdtowp.net/html-codes-special-characters.html).
+The above table contains the main characters which could cause issues.
+A more extensive list can be found [here](https://psdtowp.net/html-codes-special-characters.html).